 Foundations of Contemporary Psychology|

 This course will include an introductory-level presentation of ideas and research findings in the major areas of psychology.
 It will serve as both preparation for upper-level courses in psychology and as a valuable contribution to students' liberal arts education.
-This course will help students discover what psychology is and what psychologists do.
-Not only will students learn the basic content of psychology, but the course should help them to think critically about such everyday issues as, In what ways are we like other humans, and how do we differ?
+This course will help to discover what psychology is and what psychologists do.
+Not only will students learn the basic content of psychology, but the course should help them to think critically about such everyday issues as: In what ways are we like other humans, and how do we differ?
 What do babies perceive and think?
 Why do we dream?
 Content areas include history of psychology, methods of psychological research, biological basis of human behavior, motivation and emotions, learning and memory, sensation and perception, cognitive and social development, personality, intelligence, and psychopathology.

 ||Gen Ed Area Dept:

 Myers, D., 2010, Psychology (9th Ed), Worth Publishing Co., ISBN 9781429215978 Required

 Psychology majors and students considering majoring in psychology must take this course graded (A-F).

 |Instructor(s): Stemler,Steven E. Times: ..T.R..
 10:30AM-11:50AM; Location: SCIE150; |